kathrynthegreat/AnotherForm_deployed/README.md

 This is yet another Flask tutorial in the world, but...I don't jump from hello world to deployment.
 My aim was to explain the hidden brain of flask a bit more pedantically for newbies and none software developers.

-This code belongs to the the tutorial katya_flask_tutorial https://github.com/kathrynthegreat/katya_flask_tutorial
+This code belongs to the tutorial katya_flask_tutorial https://github.com/kathrynthegreat/katya_flask_tutorial

 Part One uses: https://github.com/kathrynthegreat/katya_flask_tutorial/tree/master/1.AnotherForm_as_module